softwarefactory-project/sf-docs/docs/operator/backup_restore.rst

  - Install the sf-release package (same version than your previous deployment)
  - Install the sf-config package
  - Copy the backup data into the */var/lib/software-factory/backup* directory
- - Verify that the arch in */etc/software-factory/arch.yml* is as expected for your deployment.
-You can compare to the legacy arch.yml file from */var/lib/software-factory/backup/install-server/etc/software-factory/arch.yaml*

 The recover will run: